alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-fragment-transitions-part2.md

 <!--morestart-->

-In the previous post, recall that we briefly introduced _window content transitions_ as follows:
+In the [previous post][part1], recall that we briefly introduced _window content transitions_ as follows:

 > A _window content transition_ determines how an activity's non-shared views&mdash;called _transitioning views_&mdash;enter or exit the activity scene.